Khmer Empire: Establishment of Yasodharapura

-A decade of conflict followed the death of Jayavarman V. Three kings reigned simultaneously as antagonists until Suryavarman I (reigned 1006–1050) gained the throne.
-Suryavarman I established diplomatic relations with the Chola dynasty of south India.
-Suryavarman I sent a chariot as a present to the Chola Emperor Rajaraja Chola I. His rule was marked by repeated attempts by his opponents to overthrow him and by military conquests.
-Suryavarman was successful in taking control of the Khmer capital city of Angkor Wat.
+A decade of conflict followed the death of Jayavarman V. Three kings reigned simultaneously as antagonists to each other until Suryavarman I (reigned 1006–1050) ascended to the throne by taking the capital Angkor.
+His rule was marked by repeated attempts by his opponents to overthrow him and military conflicts with neighboring kingdoms.
+Suryavarman I established diplomatic relations with the Chola dynasty of south India early in his rule.

-At the same time, Angkor Wat came into conflict with the Tambralinga kingdom of the Malay peninsula.
-In other words, there was a three-way conflict in mainland Southeast Asia.
-After surviving several invasions from his enemies, Suryavarman requested aid from the powerful Chola Emperor Rajendra Chola I of the Chola dynasty against the Tambralinga kingdom.
-After learning of Suryavarman's alliance with Rajendra Chola, the Tambralinga kingdom requested aid from the Srivijaya King Sangrama Vijayatungavarman.

-This eventually led to the Chola Empire coming into conflict with the Srivijaya Empire.
-The war ended with a victory for the Chola dynasty and of the Khmer Empire, and major losses for the Srivijaya Empire and the Tambralinga kingdom.
-This alliance also had religious nuance, since both Chola and Khmer empire were Hindu Shaivite, while Tambralinga and Srivijaya were Mahayana Buddhist.
-There is some indication that before or after these incidents Suryavarman I sent a gift, a chariot, to Rajendra Chola I to possibly facilitate trade or an alliance.
+In the first decade of the 11th century, Kambuja came into conflict with the kingdom of Tambralinga in the Malay Peninsula.
+After surviving several invasions from his enemies, Suryavarman requested aid from the powerful Chola emperor Rajendra I against Tambralinga.
+After learning of Suryavarman's alliance with Chola, Tambralinga requested aid from the Srivijaya king Sangrama Vijayatungavarman.
+This eventually led to Chola coming into conflict with Srivijaya.
+The war ended with a victory for Chola and Kambuja, and major losses for Srivijaya and Tambralinga.
+The two alliances had religious nuance, as Chola and Kambuja were Hindu Shaivite, while Tambralinga and Srivijaya were Mahayana Buddhist.
+There is some indication that, before or after the war, Suryavarman I gifted a chariot to Rajendra I to possibly facilitate trade or an alliance.

 Suryavarman I's wife was Viralakshmi, and following his death in 1050, he was succeeded by Udayadityavarman II, who built the Baphuon and West Baray.
-In 1074, conflict arose between Harshavarman III and the Champa King Harivarman IV.
+In 1074, conflict arose between Harshavarman III, the younger brother and successor of Udayadityavarman II, and the Champa king Harivarman IV.

 Golden age of Khmer civilization

+The Greater Angkor Region had a population of approximately 700,000 to 900,000 at its peak in the 13th century CE.
+This population made Angkor one of the most populous cities of the medieval world.

-Suryavarman II – Angkor Wat
+Reign of Suryavarman II and Angkor Wat

 The 12th century was a time of conflict and brutal power struggles.
-Under Suryavarman II (reigned 1113–1150) the kingdom united internally and the large temple of Angkor was built in a period of 37 years: Angkor Wat, dedicated to the god Vishnu.

-In the east, his campaigns against Champa, and Dai Viet, were unsuccessful, though he sacked Vijaya in 1145 and deposed Jaya Indravarman III.
-The Khmers occupied Vijaya until 1149, when they were driven out by Jaya Harivarman I. Suryavarman II sent a mission to the Chola dynasty of south India and presented a precious stone to the Chola emperor Kulottunga Chola I in 1114.
+Under Suryavarman II (reigned 1113–1150) the empire united internally and Angkor Wat, dedicated to the god Vishnu, was built over a period of 37 years.
+In the east, Suryavarman II's campaigns against Champa and Dai Viet were unsuccessful, though he sacked Vijaya in 1145 and deposed Jaya Indravarman III.
+The Khmers occupied Vijaya until 1149, when they were driven out by Jaya Harivarman I. In 1114, Suryavarman II sent a mission to Chola and presented a precious stone to the Chola emperor Kulottunga I.

 Another period followed in which kings reigned briefly and were violently overthrown by their successors.
-Finally, in 1177 the capital was raided and looted in a naval battle on the Tonlé Sap lake by a Cham fleet under Jaya Indravarman IV, and Tribhuvanadityavarman was killed.
+Finally, in 1177 the capital was raided and looted in a naval battle on the Tonlé Sap lake by a Cham fleet under Jaya Indravarman IV, and Khmer king Tribhuvanadityavarman was killed.